matplotlib/matplotlib/doc/devel/outline.rst

     ported over to rest and included in the API so the links from the user's guide tutorial work.

+   - There's nothing in the mathtext module that I really consider a "public" API (i.e. that would be useful to people just doing plots).
+If mathtext.py were to be documented, I would put it in the developer's docs.
+Maybe I should just take the link in the user's guide out. - MGD

 #.
 This section might also benefit from a little more detail on the
    customizations that are possible (eg an example fleshing out the rc options a little bit).
 Admittedly, this is pretty clear from readin ghte rc file, but it might be helpful to a newbie.

+   - The only rcParam that is currently useful is mathtext.fontset, which is documented here.
+The others only apply when mathtext.fontset == 'custom', which I'd like to declare "unsupported".
+It's really hard to get a good set of math fonts working that way, though it might be useful in a bind when someone has to use a specific wacky font for mathtext and only needs basics, like sub/superscripts. - MGD

 #.
 There is still a TODO in the file to include a complete list of symbols

+   - Done.
+It's pretty extensive, thanks to STIX... - MGD

 coding guide (reviewed by EF)
 -----------------------------